guanyu-gerry-tao/2025-exercises/README.md

-# 🧑‍💻2025-exercises
+# 2025-exercises
-This repository documents my early coding journey as I started learning programming.
+🧑‍💻This repository documents my early coding journey as I started learning programming.
 It includes my first practice projects, basic exercises, and initial explorations in coding.

 ## 📝About